andreagy/TemperatureSensorsMonitoring-RaspberryPi4/README.md

 # Application Description

-The application is a temperature measurement system using a Raspberry Pi 4 as the microcontroller.
+The application is a temperature measurement system using a Raspberry Pi 4.
 The system includes a graphical user interface (GUI) that displays the Raspberry Pi 4’s interface, allowing users to control the measurement process and get statistical information about the sensor readings.
 The project is part of the "Data Structures and Algorithms Project" course.

 The system consists of three 1-wire, waterproof Shelly DS18B20 temperature sensors connected directly to the Raspberry Pi 4 through the GPIO4 pin.
 The Raspberry Pi reads temperature data from the sensors at set intervals, storing the data in a JSON file, and providing a GUI for user interaction.
 Through the GUI, users can start and stop measurements, as well as visualize the temperature data in the form of graphs.
 The system performs basic data analysis, including calculations of the maximum, minimum, and average temperatures.
 To further enhance the system, a linear regression model is implemented to predict future temperature trends based on the latest historical data.